Skip to the main content

 3. E-Packs for asynchronous courses should not constitute the entire content of the course and should be integrated into the course or used as supplemental material.

-Please see Section N: e-Learning for detailed policies regarding e-Learning.
+Section N: PBSC Online for detailed policies regarding Online Learning.

 Faculty Observation and Student Assessment Guidelines